greg7mdp/rippled/docs/sidechain/spec.md

 rules of the sidechain system.
 Assume the funds are lost (the only way to recover them would be if the witness servers created a transaction themselves.
 But this is unlikely to happen and should not be relied upon.)
 The "Minimum account create" amount is meant to prevent these transactions from failing.

-If this transaction is used to try to create an already existing account, the funds are lost.
+If the signature reward cannot be delivered to the specified account, that portion of the signature reward is kept by the door account.

 ## Trust Assumptions